Computer Science

 Untrained Yes

-▶ Increased Effect: As a character gains ranks in this specialty skill, his ability to repair computer systems and work with computer hardware in other ways improves.
+▶ Rank 4, 8, 12 [Increased Effect]: As a character gains ranks in this specialty skill, his ability to repair computer systems and work with computer hardware in other ways improves.
 This is reflected by a -1 situation die bonus at rank 4, a -2 bonus at rank 8, and a -3 bonus at rank 12.

 Programming